Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceorchestration/service-orchestration-generic-http_dynamic.md

-# orchestration IDD (dynamic strategy)
+# serviceOrchestration IDD (dynamic strategy)
 **generic_http & generic_https**

 ## Overview

-This page describes the generic_http and generic_https service interface of orchestration, which provides runtime (late) binding between application systems.
+This page describes the generic_http and generic_https service interface of serviceOrchestration, which provides runtime (late) binding between application systems.
 It’s implemented using protocol, encoding as stated in the following tables:

 **generic_http**